 $ cd /home/user/projects/example-repo

-- Confirm the new location is now inside the intended repository.
+Related: How to set the working directory for Codex - Confirm that the selected directory is now the intended repository.

 $ git rev-parse --show-toplevel /home/user/projects/example-repo

-The printed path should be the repository root or a parent of the current working directory.
+The printed path should be the repository root or a parent directory of the files Codex needs to inspect.

-- Run codex exec again from inside the repository.
+- Run codex exec again from the repository.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.